TieBeTie/DataStructuresAndAlgorithms-I/README.md

 Welcome to the repository for the Algorithms and Data Structures I course offered by the English-speaking stream of MIPT.

 # Course Overview:
-This repository hosts materials, assignments, and resources for the Algorithms and Data Structures III course.
+This repository hosts materials, assignments, and resources for the Algorithms and Data Structures I course.
 The course covers advanced topics in algorithms and data structures, providing students with a deeper understanding of complex algorithms and their applications.

 - [Course program](/program.md)